bitprj/mdx-deck/blog_draft.md

 ## Conclusion

 * Audiences are able to understand the basic concept of association mining
-* Audiences are able to know how to implement the basic association mining instance with Apriori Algorithm in Python
+* Audiences are able to know how to implement the basic association mining instance with Apriori Algorithm in Python which includes:
 1. Correctly import the dataset
 2. Understanding the dataset
 3. Preprocessing the dataset
 4. Implementing Apriori Algorithm
 5. Evaluation of the model
 * Use of association mining in the real world to boost the businesses, especially retail sellers
 * Audiences may extend their thinkings of association mining in a broader way and fields, such as internet ads, promotional discounts, etc

 Apriori algorithm is very useful for finding simple correlations between the data items.
 It is easy to implement and is simple to understand.
+However, for more faster algorithms, more complex algorithms such as [SON algorithm](https://smartech.gatech.edu/bitstream/handle/1853/6678/GIT-CC-95-04.pdf?sequence=1&isAllowed=y) and [FP-Growth](https://en.wikipedia.org/wiki/Association_rule_learning#FP-growth_algorithm) algorithms are used.

+#### References
+1. Association Rule Mining via Apriori Algorithm in Python. [https://stackabuse.com/association-rule-mining-via-apriori-algorithm-in-python/](https://stackabuse.com/association-rule-mining-via-apriori-algorithm-in-python/)
+2. Montana Tech CSCI347 Jupyter Notebook and Association Rules. [https://katie.mtech.edu/classes/csci347/Schedule/hm03_ans.pdf](https://katie.mtech.edu/classes/csci347/Schedule/hm03_ans.pdf)